 USPS First Class vs Priority Mail

-The two most common USPS services a merchant uses to ship with are First Class and Priority Mail.
-Generally, the deciding factor in making a decision in First Class vs Priority Mail comes down to weight.
-If a parcel weighs less than 16 ounces, it makes the most sense to use First Class Mail.
+The two most popular USPS services a merchant uses to ship with are USPS First Class Mail® and USPS Priority Mail®.
+Typically, the deciding factor in making a decision in First Class vs Priority Mail comes down to weight.
+If a parcel weighs less than 16 ounces (with Commercial Pricing), it makes the most sense to use First Class Mail.
 However, there are instances when the choice is not so black and white.
-For instance, the USPS has recently slowed First Class Mail.
-There are instances when one of these services will win over the other.
+For instance, First Class Mail is slower than it used to be.
+There are instances when one service wins over the other.
 We’ll go over a few situations where one service may win over the others.

 What is USPS First Class Mail?

 USPS First Class Mail is an economical way to ship parcels and thick envelopes weighing under 16 oz.
+With retail rates, the maximum weight is 13 ounces.
+This is why it’s good to access Commercial Pricing through a shipping service like ShipStation.
 The maximum allowable size for parcels are dimensions of 22″ x 18″ x 15″.
 Delivery usually takes 2–5 business days for parcels to reach their final destination.
 Letters are a little faster since they sort more quickly.

 Why is it Called First Class Mail?

-First Class Mail doesn’t mean the same as a first class flight.
-In the world of USPS, that would Priority Mail Express.
-First Class Mail is a class of mail used to ship letters, thick envelopes, padded envelopes, and lightweight packages.
+First Class Mail may sound fancy but it doesn’t have the same meaning as something like flying first class—the most premium USPS service is Priority Mail Express.
+First Class Mail is actually a class of mail used to ship letters, thick envelopes, padded envelopes, and lightweight packages.
 First Class Mail gets its name because is considered the top tier of mailed letters in comparison to:

 What is USPS Priority Mail?

-USPS Priority Mail is the USPS’s class of mail that is their top priority to ship out.
-Priority Mail is a a service that lets you send parcels weighing less than 70 lbs domestically.
+USPS Priority Mail® is a service that lets you send parcels weighing up to 70 lbs domestically.
+Not only can parcels be heavier with Priority Mail, they can also be larger.
 The maximum dimensions are 108” in combined length and girth (the length of the longest side, plus the distance around the thickest part of the package).
 Generally, USPS Priority Mail takes 1-3 business days to reach its final destination.

 Shoes are almost always going to ship using Priority Mail (Unless they weigh less than 16 oz).
 Check to see if Flat Rate options offer discounts over standard Priority Mail packaging.